koykov/dyntpl/readme.md

 ## Retrospective

-We're used for a long time quicktemplate for building JSON to interchange data between microservices on high-load project, and we were happy.
-But now we need to be able to change existing templates or add new templates on the fly.
+We're used for a long time quicktemplate for building JSON to interchange data between microservices on high-load project, and we were happy. Ерут we need to be able to change existing templates or add new templates on the fly.
 Unfortunately quicktemplates doesn't support this and this package was developed as replacement.

 It reproduces many of qtpl features and syntax.

 ## How it works

+Working in templates divided to two phases - parsing and templating.
+The parsing phase builds from template a tree (like AST) and registers it in templates registry by unique name afterward.
+This phase doesn't intended to use in highload conditions due to high pressure to cpu/mem.
+The second phase - templating, against intended to use in highload.

+Templating phase required a preparation to pass data to te template.
+There is special object [Ctx](ctx.go), that collects variables to use in template.
+Each variable must have three params:
+* unique name
+* data - anything you need to use in template
+* inspector type

+Inspector type must be explained.

 The biggest problem during development was how to get data from arbitrary structure without using reflection, since `reflect` package produces a lot of allocations by design and is extremely slowly in general.

-To solve that problem was developed [inspector](https://github.com/koykov/inspector) framework.
-It takes as argument path to the package with structures signatures and build an exact primitive methods to get data of any fields in them, loop over fields that support loops, etc...
+To solve that problem was developed code-generation framework [inspector](https://github.com/koykov/inspector) framework.
+It provides primitive methods to read data from struct's fields, iterating, etc. without using reflection and makes it fast.
+Framework generates for each required struct a special type with such methods.
+It isn't a pure dynamic like `reflect` provided, but works so [fast](https://github.com/koykov/versus/tree/master/inspector2) and makes zero allocations.

-You may check example of inspectors in subdirectory [testobj_ins](./testobj_ins) that represents testing structures in [testobj](./testobj).
+You may check example of inspectors in package [testobj_ins](./testobj_ins) that represents testing structures in [testobj](./testobj).

 ## Usage